Project management is difficult. Don’t let anyone tell you differently.

 Each to-do list functions as its own project, with tasks listed underneath the project hierarchy.
 At the task level, you can create sub-tasks, define each task with a category tag for easy searching, and attach files.

 If that’s not enough, Asana has one of the best interfaces around, so you won’t mind spending a lot of time with this software.
+As an added bonus, Asana lets you switch between to do lists, Kanban boards, and calendar views for the same projects, letting team members and individuals view their tasks in the way that works best for them.

 Workflow tools help you track tasks and projects as they move through various stages of your process.
 These products often employ a Kanban board (pictured above) and cards as a framework for visualizing work in progress.
 Like the to-do list, a workflow tool isn’t all that complex, but it can be invaluable over the course of a project.